appsody/website/content/docs/stacks/package.md

 Packaging allows a stack developer to build all the components of a stack and enables the stack to be used via Appsody CLI commands.
 The packaging process typically involves: building the stack container image, creating archive files for each template and configuring a local Appsody repository.

-You can use the [CLI command](/docs/using-appsody/cli-commands#appsody-stack-package) `appsody stack package` to package a single stack that you have created or modified and want to test locally.
+You can use the [CLI command](/content/docs/using-appsody/cli-commands.md/#appsody-stack-package) `appsody stack package` to package a single stack that you have created or modified and want to test locally.

-Alternatively, you can also use the [CI scripts](/docs/stacks/package#packaging-a-stack-locally-using-build-scripts), if you want to package multiple stacks or repositories.
+Alternatively, you can also use the [CI scripts](#packaging-a-stack-locally-using-ci-scripts), if you want to package multiple stacks or repositories.

 ## Packaging a stack locally using the Appsody CLI

-1. Navigate to the root directory of the stack you want to package e.g. `cd <stack-id>`

 1. Run `appsody stack package` to package your stack locally.
+Run this command from the base directory of your stack, or specify the path to your stack (e.g. `appsody stack package [path/to/stack]`).

-This builds the stack container image, creates archives for each template and a local Appsody repository called `dev.local`.
+    This builds the stack container image, creates archives for each template and adds your stack to the `dev.local` repository in your Appsody configuration.

 1. Run `appsody repo list` to see the repository named `dev.local`, that points to the generated index.
     ```